arnold-miller0/dishany_playwright_ts/README.md

 ## Dish Anywhere web sample tests

-- Playwright - Typescirpt
+- Playwright - Typescript
+  - `npm list`
+    - `@playwright/test@1.49.1`
+    - `@types/node@22.10.2`

+- Repo only has following directories
+  - Models - Web page and API request
+  - Tests - spec test files
+- To run tests need to install `playwright` and `Typescript`

-- While not signed in
+- All tests when not signed in to DishAnywhere

 ### Base (Home) Page tests
 - Copyright and version via API call